ID1019/elixir-docker-environment/README.md

-# Dockerizer Elixir Development Environment
+# Dockerized Elixir Development Environment

 This repository is built for the course ID1019 at KTH.
 The intended usage is for learning purposes, but can also be easily scaled to production whenever needed.
 Feel free to use it and if you think that something is missing or could be done much better, please contact me.